patzib/Master-s_Thesis/README.md

     Delete the placeholder in the data/raw_documents and place all your source documents (PDFs, TXTs) into that folder.

-    If you also want to run the evaluation scripts, you also need to further install jupyter notebook (or jupyter lab): pip install notebook
+    If you also want to run the evaluation scripts, you also need install more packages.
+These are provided in the requirements_eval.txt: pip install -r requirements_eval.txt
-    or:
-    pip install jupyterlab

 ## 5. Usage